Merculous/PyKernelPatch/README.md

 # What versions and devices are supported

-So far, iOS 5.x are supported, but only iOS 5.0.1 and 5.1.1 are for sure exact patches.
-I have only restored to 5.1.1, which works, but 5.0.1 should work too.
+So far, iOS 5.x are supported, but I have only restored to 5.1.1, which works.
-I tried to use the patches between 5.0.1 and 5.1.1 to create 5.0 and 5.1 patches as sn0wbreeze does not come with 5.0 or 5.1 support, at least for the iPhone 3GS.
+The other versions should work the same.
+I've managed to get 5.x kernels to patch with the same patches.
+I used the patches between 5.0.1 and 5.1.1 to create 5.0 and 5.1 patches as sn0wbreeze does not come with 5.0 or 5.1 support, at least for the iPhone 3GS.
 I will be testing soon and will give updates on new iOS support.
 So only the iPhone 3GS is supported, but patches could also be used on another device's kernel, however I can't guarantee anything for now.